 For the best chance of success, it’s important to give plants what they need to thrive in desert conditions.
 A combination of compost, peat moss, and vermiculite added to raised beds is a simple and effective way to begin gardening right away.
 Continue adding compost and organic matter each season and the soil in your raised beds will improve each year.

 This blog post shares more information about the best soil for raised beds.
 It’s also important to have your soil tested.
 A soil test can determine the health of your soil.
 This is the soil test kit I use.
-It’s available on Amazon and very simple to use.
+It’s very simple to use.

 3. Plant vegetables at the right time in Arizona